 Fact 1: Aspartame is quickly broken down in the gut.

 After you drink a Diet Coke, the aspartame goes to your guts.
 After that, it’s very quickly broken down into 50% phenylalanine, 40% aspartic acid, and 10% methanol.
 For example, a can of Diet Coke contains 184 mg of aspartame.
 This becomes:

 - 73.6 mg aspartic acid

 This happens quickly and completely.
 No aspartame ever enters your bloodstream.
 The rest of your body only ever sees these three other chemicals. (click here or on any paragraph with a triangle for more details)

 The European Food Safety Authority Report (EFSA) report: Scientific Opinion on the re-evaluation of aspartame as a food additive gives this figure (slightly modified):

 Fact 2: Phenylalanine is a standard amino acid you consume all the time.

 We recently talked about phenylalanine.
 It is an essential amino acid.
-If you didn’t consume any of it, then when your body tried to make certain proteins, those proteins would get truncated, and then they wouldn’t do what they were supposed to do, and then you would die.
+If you didn’t consume any of it then when your body tried to make certain proteins those proteins would get truncated, and then they wouldn’t do what they are supposed to do, and then you would die.